How To Start living as a flexitarian

 The word flexitarian is a combination of flexible and vegetarian, and it describes a person who eats a primarily plant-based diet, but who occasionally enjoys chicken, fish, or red meat.
-More of us should follow this eating style if we are interested in better health, lower weight, a longer life, and reduced chances of chronic and deadly diseases.

 After my years of bikini fitness competitions, losing my mom to cancer, my father being diagnosed with diabetes 2… I did my research on the Diet Dilemma.
 What is it about these diets that don´t work!?
 Any diet fitness program out there will tell you how to eat right and exercise but what does that really mean?
 Well after researching I found this article that summarized an independent study, published in the Annual Review of Public Health in 2014.
 They reviewed every major diet out there and concluded, ” A diet of minimally processed foods close to nature, predominantly plants, is decisively associated with health promotion and disease prevention.”
-In another word Real Food wins.
-My diet is flexible focusing on natural plant-based food and foods that don´t include long ingredient lists.
+In

 WHAT EXACTLY IS THE FLEXITARIAN DIET?